emreuskuplu/Weather/README.md

 # Weather

-Seeing weather of device location and bookmarks of user
+Seeing weather of device location and weather of bookmarks